-6.5.
-All School Staff will:
+6.6.
+All school staff will

 - Understand that no one staff member can have a full picture of a child's needs and circumstances therefore it is everyone's responsibility to safeguard and promote the welfare of children.
-Staff have a role to play in identifying concerns, sharing information and taking prompt action by immediately speaking to the DSL or a deputy. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or children's social care; - Be aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases, staff may act as the Lead Professional in Early Help Cases. - Will provide a safe environment in which children can learn.
+Staff have a role to play in identifying concerns, sharing information and taking prompt action by immediately speaking to the DSL or a deputy. - Consider, at all times, what is in the best interests of the child; - Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015);

+- Be aware that a pupil may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or may not recognise their experiences as harmful. - Refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or children's social care; - Be aware of the Early Help process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
+In some cases, staff may act as the Lead Professional in Early Help Cases. - Provide a safe environment in which children can learn. - Regularly update their safeguarding training, including awareness of online safety and their roles and responsibilities in relation to filtering and monitoring to reduce risk. - Personally report any cases to the police where it appears that an act of FGM has been carried out, also referred to as 'known' cases, as soon as possible.

-6.6. - Safeguarding Governor will
+6.7. - Safeguarding governor

-- Will undertake training appropriate to the role. - Will monitor the SCR along with Central team staff to check for compliance. - Will liaise with the Designated Safeguarding Lead and inform the governing body of any pertinent information.
+- Will undertake training appropriate to the role. - Will monitor the SCR along with central team staff to check for compliance. - Will liaise with the Designated Safeguarding Lead and inform the governing body of any pertinent information.

-6.7 - Designated Teacher
+6.8 - Designated teacher

-• The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.
+The designated teacher has a responsibility for promoting the educational achievement of LAC and previously LAC and for children who have left care through adoption, special guardianship or child arrangement orders or who were adopted from state care outside England and Wales.